adevait/GmailPHP/README.md

 ## License

-GmailPHP is released under the GPL v3 (or later) license
+GmailPHP is released under the MIT license

 ## Support